It is pretty much guaranteed that the Jacksonville Jaguars will draft Clemson QB Trevor Lawrence #1 in the 2021 NFL Draft.

 2015 – Jameis Winston

 In hindsight, this was a pretty awful drafted for QBs.
 Winston went #1 to the Bucs and Marcus Mariota went #2 to the Titans.
 Both QBs won Heisman Trophies and competed for National Championships and entered the league with a ton of hype and buzz.
 Now?
-With both contracts up, Mariota will likely enter purgatory as a backup with a questionable future and Winston’s status moving forward is a big unknown.
+Mariota is a backup on the Raiders and Winston was a backup for the Saints in 2020, but enters 2021 with the keys to the offense, as he is tasked with the responsibility of replacing Drew Brees.

 Only 7 QBs were drafted.
 Maybe the 3rd best was Trevor Siemian, who was the 7th QB taken by the Broncos in the 7th round.